ubikwitous/WaterCooler/README.md

 ## Usage
 The Splash Screen loads on a timer for 3 seconds.
 When the next screen appears, the user sees a list where employees can add themselves, search, or be connected with a random person.

 This app works best if people populate their own data.
-Because this is a PowerApp, there is a list limit of 250 people that can be displayed.
+Because this is a PowerApp, there is a list limit of 500 people that can be displayed.
+For more information on potentially increasing this to 2,000 people, check here: https://docs.microsoft.com/en-us/powerapps/maker/canvas-apps/delegation-overview#changing-the-limit.
+Note: I did not test this!

 ## Other Information
 The Water Cooler icon used was made by Creaticca Creative Agency from https://www.flaticon.com